alexeygrigorev/hands-on-mlops-workshop/README.md

 * Recommended: t2.large (2 CPU and 8 GiB RAM)
 * Create or select an existing key (note the name)
 * Create a security group
-    * Allow SSH traffic from everywhere (just for this workshop)
+    * Allow SSH traffic from everywhere
-    * Allow HTTP traffic
 * 20 GB storage
 * Give admin rights to the instance profile of the VM